A Field Guide to Getting Lost

 Another point the author will write on is the epistemological nature of being lost; it necessitates a maximal amount of alertness, awareness, and openness in the space you are lost in.
 The radical openness allows you to learn/gain information during those times of being lost as you feel your way around the space and its objects.

-“Not till we are completely lost, or turned round,—for a man needs only to be turned round once with his eyes shut in this world to be lost,—do we appreciate the vastness and strangeness of nature.
-Not till we are lost, in other words, not till we have lost the world, do we begin to find ourselves, and realize where we are and the infinite extent of our relations.” - Thoreau
+“Not till we are completely lost, or turned round,—for a man needs only to be turned round once with his eyes shut in this world to be lost, do we appreciate the vastness and strangeness of nature.
+Not till we are lost, in other words, not till we have lost the world, do we begin to find ourselves, and realize where we are and the infinite extent of our relations.”

-It touches on the important of experience and “unknown unknowns”.
+It touches on the importance of experience and “unknown unknowns.”
 Some things really can’t be known a priori, and you have to allow yourself into the mode of being lost; if not, you will never grow.

 “A student came in bearing a quote from what she said was the pre-Socratic philosopher Meno.
 It read, “How will you go about finding that thing the nature of which is totally unknown to you?”

 In essence, it touches on not being afraid of the unknown.
 Being lost is just the potential for knowledge, so don’t fear it.
-At the start of the semester, we (students) are, in many ways, lost.
+At the start of most things, we are, in many ways, lost.

 “Getting lost like that seems like the beginning of finding your way or finding another way, though there are other ways of being lost.”